 College of Education > Academics > Combined Degree Programs > TEACH Secondary Education Biology

 All students need to have sufficient knowledge of the subject they will be teaching.
 Illinois State Board of Education requires a minimum of 48 quarter hours (32 semester hours) in the content area subject.
-Typically these requirements are met concurrently with the completion of the CSH undergraduate degree program.
-Prior to admission to the 5th year master’s year, students must meet with their CSH academic advisor to complete an undergraduate degree audit that will include an official written content area evaluation.
-Any areas of deficiency must be completed prior to beginning student teaching.
+Students should meet with their designated Content Area advisor at the beginning of their program for an official written content evaluation and provide a copy to your academic advisor.
+Requirements can be satisfied by undergraduate coursework or courses taken elsewhere.
+Content courses must be completed before student teaching.

-All individuals licensed by the Illinois State Board of Education (ISBE) are required to complete licensure tests specific to their teaching license.
-Secondary Education Biology students must complete the following tests:
+All individuals licensure by the Illinois State Board of Education (ISBE) are required to complete licensure tests specific to their teaching license.
+Secondary Education Biology majors must complete the following tests:

 Each student seeking licensure from the College of Education/Professional Education Unit must complete supervised field experiences in appropriate settings in conjunction with education courses.
 The field experiences must include a variety of grade levels, multicultural experiences, and a minimum of 15 hours in special education settings.
 All field experiences must be completed prior to final approval for student teaching.
-Students should enter field experience hours into the FEDS system upon completion of each course with field experience requirements.
+Field experience hours should be entered by the student into the FEDS system when completing courses with field experience requirements.
 For details on requirements, expectations, documentation, & courses in your program that require hours, visit the College of Education website.